ChilliCream/graphql-platform/website/src/blog/2024-08-30-hot-chocolate-14/2024-08-30-hot-chocolate-14.md

 Apart from these smaller changes, we are currently working on three major areas for Fusion.
 The first is implementing the composite schema specification, which will align Hot Chocolate Fusion with the open spec proposal.
 The second effort is achieving AOT compatibility for the gateway.
 This is a major undertaking, as we are essentially creating a second GraphQL server from scratch, focused solely on the gateway.

 Additionally, recognizing that many people use Apollo Federation and may want to migrate to a pure .NET solution, we are also working on compatibility with the Apollo Federation spec.
-As the composite schema specification merges Fusion concepts around lookups and the Apollo Federation spec around schema evolution and traffic steering, the step from Fusion to supporting Apollo Federation is not that big.
-However, we have moved these tasks from Hot Chocolate 14 to Hot Chocolate 15.
+As the composite schema specification merges Fusion concepts around lookups and the Apollo Federation spec around schema evolution and traffic steering, the step from Fusion to supporting Apollo Federation is not that big anymore.
+However, we have moved these tasks from Hot Chocolate 14 to Hot Chocolate 15 as we still have lots to do here.

 ## Client